Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/tv.md

 ![Samsung Smart TV applications](media/Smart-TVs-at-TDC2017_main_1.jpg)

-The TV profile provides various exciting features as follows:
+The TV profile provides various exciting features:

 - **Ready to connect!
 Get involved!**
 Samsung encourages you to participate in the development of the Tizen platform.
 Various policies have already been made in collaboration with partners and developers, especially for Voice Touch, Samsung Checkout, Sports/Music services, and the security solutions for the 2017 Smart TV models.